tommus/rabbitmq-management-android/README.md

 ## Dependencies

-This applications takes advantage of the fantastic work of the authors of such libraries as:
+This application takes advantage of the fantastic work of the authors of such libraries as:

 1. [Butter Knife][1] by Jake Wharton
 2. [Retrofit][2] and [OkHttp][3] by Square